growth-kingdom/lexicon-ui/README.md

 # Lexicon UI

-Frontend for Lexicon - Built with VueJS 3 and Vite
+Frontend for Lexicon - Built with VueJS 3 and Vite.
+Hosted on Vercel

 ## Customize configuration